-Our children are inundated with sexual images in a way that we never were when we were growing up.
+Our children are inundated with sexual images in a way that we never were when we were growing up and this is one cause of teen risk taking.
 The way to deal with that is to talk about it.
 Every family can have this discussion, no matter what your moral or religious beliefs are.
 And every family can make sure their teenager knows that you are here to support them.
 You don’t want your teenager figuring this out on their own.

 Up to 50 percent of motor vehicle accidents involving teenagers involve either intoxication or distracted driving.
 Talk to your teenagers about the dangers of driving under the influence and the dangers of driving while distracted … which includes using phones, but also having, say, five rowdy friends in the car.
 Teenagers are brand new drivers and they need to be fully focused on the road.

 Also, remember, your teenager may be the driver, but she may also be the passenger.
 I recommend having a plan in place that allows your teenager to call you for a safe ride home.
 Make that plan and stick with it.
 If you tell your teenager she can call you at one o’clock in the morning for a safe ride home, and she does it, that is a time to praise your teenager for following through with a plan and not getting into a car with a dangerous driver.
 Praise them for making the safe decision in that moment.